DarkMatterMatt/dumpdb/plan.md

 **Parameters:**

-- `databaseNames+`: One or more positional arguments of databases to initialise
+- `databases+`: One or more positional arguments of databases to initialise
+- `databases=""`: Comma separated list of databases to initialise
-- `conn`: connection string for the MySQL.
-Like user:pass@tcp(127.0.0.1:3306)
+- `conn=`: connection string for the MySQL.
+Like `user:pass@tcp(127.0.0.1:3306)`
-- `sources=""`: Initialise the following database as the one to store sources in
+- `sourcesDatabase=""`: Initialise the following database as the one to store sources in
 - `engine="Aria"`: The database engine.
 Aria is recommended (requires MariaDB), MyISAM is supported for MySQL

 ## Process